PerryXie123/Fibonacci-GCD-Computer/README.md

         NOTES:
             //Recursive process for calculating GCD is quite efficient.
-            //Follows the Euclidean algorithm steps to calculate GCD.s
+            //Follows the Euclidean algorithm steps to calculate GCD.
+            //Used the Scanner class to take user inputs, rather than having to manually change the Main class.

     Calculating sum of first N Fibonacci Numbers (Iteration):
         Input: 4